Newcastle Roller Derby: History

 Newcastle Roller Girls was established in 2009 by Claire Byrne (Brie Larceny).
 The league has three teams: the Canny Belters (A team), the Whippin' Hinnies (B team) and the North Cs (C team).
 The league follows the WFTDA gender statement.
 Home games are played at the Walker Dome and Benfield Sports Centre in Newcastle upon Tyne.

 In March 2010, the team featured in a BBC Look North report on roller derby in Tyneside.
-They were featured in a BBC article on roller derby in the north east in the same year.
+They were featured in a BBC article on roller derby in the northeast in the same year.

 Their first bout was away at Hadrian's Brawl on 11 April 2010, playing against the B team from the Auld Reekie Roller Girls at the Meadowbank Sports Centre in Edinburgh.
 Their first home bout, Flog on the Tyne, was against Granite City Roller Girls on 5 March 2011 at The Lightfoot Centre (now The Walker Activity Dome) in Walker, Newcastle.
 The home team won by 113 to 63.

 In November 2011, Newcastle Roller Girls joined the UK Roller Derby Association.
 In October 2013, they were accepted as a member of the Women's Flat Track Derby Association Apprentice Programme.
 Newcastle became a full WFTDA member league in July 2014.

 In February 2020, the league rebranded from Newcastle Roller Girls to Newcastle Roller Derby.

 National Team Representation

-In 2011, Newcastle player Lucy Tyler (derby name Juicy Lucy) made the Team England (roller derby) training squad for the 2011 Roller Derby World Cup but wasn't selected for the final lineup.
-She made the team for the 2018 Roller Derby World Cup.
+In 2011, Newcastle player Lucy Tyler (derby name Lucy) made the Team England (roller derby) training squad for the 2011 Roller Derby World Cup and was selected for the final world cup roster of 20.
+She made the training squad for both the 2014 and the 2018 Roller Derby World Cup.

 Anita B Nasty was part of the Team Scotland Roller Derby squad for the 2018 Roller Derby World Cup.